Chart Color Schemes

 Development

 Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Berkeley has experienced around 26 dwellings receiving development approval annually.
-Between FY-21 and FY-25, approximately 132 homes were approved, with 12 more approved in FY-26 so far.
-Despite population decline, this level of development activity is considered adequate relative to the area's size, which could benefit buyers due to increased housing supply.
+Approximately 132 homes have been approved over the past five financial years, from FY-21 to FY-25, with an additional 15 approved so far in FY-26.
+Despite population decline, development activity has been adequate relative to other areas.

-The average construction cost value for new homes is $385,000.
-In terms of commercial development, there have been $1.1 million in approvals this financial year, indicating minimal activity in this sector compared to residential development.
-When compared to the rest of NSW and nationally, Berkeley shows approximately half the construction activity per person and places among the 53rd percentile of areas assessed, suggesting an established area with potential planning limitations.
-In terms of dwelling types, new development consists of 52.0% detached houses and 48.0% attached dwellings, marking a significant shift from existing housing patterns (currently 89.0% houses), indicating diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
-The location has approximately 301 people per dwelling approval, indicating a low density market.
+The average construction cost value of new homes is $385,000.
+This year, there have been $1.1 million in commercial approvals, indicating minimal commercial development activity compared to residential.
+Compared to the rest of NSW, Berkeley shows approximately half the construction activity per person and places among the 53rd percentile of areas assessed nationally, suggesting established nature and potential planning limitations.
+New development consists of 52.0% detached houses and 48.0% attached dwellings, marking a significant departure from existing housing patterns (currently 89.0% houses), indicating diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+The location has approximately 300 people per dwelling approval, indicating a low-density market.

 Frequently Asked Questions - Development